 Who wouldn’t want a bite of soft and sweet Royce nama chocolates?
 They taste just as elegant and regal as they look.
-Purchasing Royce’ chocolate is really worth every penny you spend on it.
-But what if you don’t have to spend much to have a luscious bite of it?
+Now, you don’t have to fly to Japan to have a taste of these famous chocolate truffles.
+With our recipe hack, we doubt you’ll be able to notice any difference with the original from Royce!

 - Use clean and dry utensils.
-Water can easily melt your chocolate and affect its consistency.
-It will leave you with a lumpy and sweaty outcome.
-So make sure that the saucepans, bowls, and everything you will use in making this recipe is completely dry and does not have a single drop of water on them.
-Using wet utensils, even the knife you will use to cut the chocolates to cubes or even steam will affect how your chocolates will turn out.
+Make sure that the saucepans, bowls, and everything you will use in making this recipe are completely dry and do not have a single drop of water on them.
+This is because water can make your chocolates lumpy and sweaty.
+Using wet utensils and even steam will affect how your chocolates will turn out.

 Royce’ Nama Chocolate Hack Recipe Video